Malenczuk/TTO/README.md

 **Range can only be given to the last of sections i.e. <span style="color:red">`-A 1-2 -p 1-2`</span> is wrong, `-A 1 -p 1-2` will work.**

 If you don't specify any of the section it will print whole file.

+Indexes are case insensitive also you can use either roman numbers and arabic numbers